JeremyBenson11/text-game-parser/README.md

 # notes

 This is a work in progress.
 There are some issues with error handling.
-This is most levied to the end user of the class.
+The classs leviee most of the error handling to end users.
 Check the issues tab for information.